payalbabar/level6/README.md

 ---

 ## 🚀 Advanced Feature: Fee Sponsorship (Gasless Transactions)
+To eliminate the barrier of entry for new users (acquiring XLM for gas fees), GasChain implements **Stellar Fee Bump Transactions**.
+- **The Flow**: When a user books a cylinder, the frontend generates a transaction.
+Instead of the user paying the fee, the transaction is wrapped in a Fee Bump transaction signed by our distribution treasury account.
+- **Benefit**: Users can interact with the GasChain ecosystem with zero initial XLM balance.
+- **Implementation**: See `src/lib/freighter.js`.
 *   **Description**: GasChain implements Stellar Fee Bump Transactions to allow sponsors to cover network fees for end-users.
 *   **Proof of Implementation**: [ADVANCED_FEATURE_PROOF.md](./contracts/ADVANCED_FEATURE_PROOF.md)